 Shoshana Zuboff joined the Harvard Business School faculty in 1981.
 One of the first tenured women at the school, she was the Charles Edward Wilson Professor of Business Administration.
 In 2014 and 2015 she was a Faculty Associate at the Berkman Center for Internet and Society at Harvard Law School.
 Her career has been devoted to the study of the rise of the digital, its individual, organizational, and social consequences, and its relationship to the history and future of capitalism.
 She also founded and led the executive education program, Odyssey: School for the Second Half of Life.

-New work includes Master or Slave?
-The Fight for the Soul of Our Information Civilization, to be published by Public Affairs in the U.S. and Eichborn in Germany in November 2017.
-Master or Slave integrates Zuboff’s lifelong themes: the historical emergence of psychological individuality, the conditions for human development, the digital revolution, and the evolution of capitalism.
+New work includes The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power, to be published by Public Affairs in the U.S. and Campus in Germany in 2018.
+The Age of Surveillance Capitalism integrates Zuboff’s lifelong themes: the historical emergence of psychological individuality, the conditions for human development, the digital revolution, and the evolution of capitalism.
 It begins with the oldest questions: master or slave? home or exile?
 It explores the emerging forms of networked capitalism and their implications for information civilization.

 Shoshana Zuboff’s latest research article, “Big Other: Surveillance Capitalism and the Prospects of an Information Civilization,” appears in the March 2015 special issue of the Journal of Information Technology.
 Her recent contributions to the Frankfurter Allgemeine Zeitung include “The Secrets of Surveillance Capitalism,” March 2016; “Disruption’s Tragic Flaw,” February 2015; “The Digital Declaration,” September 2014; “The Digital Economy: Human Factors,” July 2014; “Dark Google,” April 2014; “The New Weapons of Mass Detection,” February 2014; “Obama, Merkel, and the Bridge to an Information Civilization,” January 2014; and “Be the Friction: Our Response to the New Lords of the Ring,” June 2013.
 Other recent work includes a short essay,“For Doubt,” in the international art magazine Frieze’s special issue on quantification and surveillance.
 A 2012 essay, “When Global Warming Ate My Life,” was written for 350.org’s Connect-the Dots campaign and published in the Huffington Post, April 2012.
 It links her experience of destructive lightening to global warming.
 Another article, “Creating Value in the Age of Distributed Capitalism,” appears in the McKinsey Quarterly, September 2010.